martshaw/ci/README.md

 docker-compose up
 ```

+## Kubernetes

+Included are nextjs-deployment.yaml file which setup 2 pods running the nextjs docker images which can then be used by the nextjs-service.yaml which setup a loadbalancer to serve these 2 pods.

 ## CI Setup

 With every PR created in the repo azure-piplines has been setup to test and build the application.
 This runs a set of tasks defined in the azure-piplines.yml file.
 These include: